hohuqu/HackDiversityDataInterviewChallenge/README.md

 - **Engagement Score Analysis**: Visualize engagement scores across features and demographics (e.g., age group, gender, additional attributes).
 Highlight which demographics show the highest engagement for each feature.
 - **Feature Usage by Demographic**: Examine patterns in `feature_used` across demographic attributes.
 Use your new intersectional column to uncover trends that may not appear when demographics are analyzed individually.
+- **Recommendation**: Use **Tableau Public** for advanced visualizations such as interactive dashboards, which can provide deeper insights into feature usage and demographic trends.
+Export key visualizations for inclusion in your final report.

 ### 4. Feature Engineering & Predictive Modeling